National Guardian Life: History

 In 2002, NGL entered into a joint venture with Starmount Life Insurance Company to market its Group Dental and Group Vision products.
 NGL also acquired 35,900 life insurance policies with about $115 million of policy reserves from Trustmark Insurance Company and begin to administer 5,100 annuity contracts.
 In 2003, Protected Home Mutual Life Insurance Company (Sharon, PA) merged with and into NGL, bringing 65,000 policies and $210 million of assets.
 In 2004, NGL set a record of $120 million of sales of life products, as measured by premium.

 In 2005, NGL withdrew from the Traditional Life market and discontinued selling Universal Life Insurance, Traditional Whole Life Insurance and most annuity products.
 NGL also sold interest in Kentucky Home Life Insurance Company this year.

 In 2006, Settlers Life Insurance Company (Bristol, VA) merged with and into NGL.
 The combined entity immediately changed its name to Settlers Life Insurance Company and focused sales on primarily final expense insurance.
 Two years later, in 2008, NGL purchased Key life Insurance Company (Indianapolis, IN), acquiring 8,700 policies.
 Key Life Insurance Company later merged into Settlers Life Insurance Company under NGL.

 Late in that year, NGL acquired 80,000 life insurance policies with $47 million of policy reserves from Central American Life Insurance Company (West Monroe, LA), 20,000 policies with $10 million of reserves from Ashley Life Insurance Company (Hamburg, AR), and 8,100 paid up whole life policies from Western Catholic Union (Quincy, IL), with nearly $20 million of policy reserves.

 In mid-2009, NGL acquired 5,700 policies with $20 million of policy reserves from Citizens Security Life Insurance Company.
 In 2010, NGL entered into a coinsurance transaction with Citizens Security Life Insurance Company (Louisville, KY).
 Along with $87 million in reserves, this acquisition includes 80,000 policies.
 In mid-2012, NGL entered into an affiliation with Commercial Travelers Mutual Insurance Company (Utica, NY), permitting NGL access to sell in the state of New York.
 In mid-2015, Standard Security Life Insurance Company of New York were reinsured into NGL.
 NGL made another acquisition in 2015: the July acquisition of Madison National Life Insurance Company gained 280,000 policies for NGL, with a value estimated at $260 million of reserves.

-As of 2015, NGL held $3.8 billion in total assets and $3.5 billion in liabilities, about twice the level of total assets from 2007.
+As of 2024, NGL held $5.1 billion in total assets and $4.7 billion in liabilities.
 NGL Insurance Group's A.M.
 Best Rating was upgraded to an A rating in 2021.